Header image

 Details

 Synopsis Step into the evolving world of diabetes care with this interactive, hands‑on workshop designed especially for pharmacists.
 In this fun and practical session, you’ll explore the full spectrum of blood glucose monitoring—from traditional BGL meters to the latest continuous glucose monitoring (CGM) systems and insulin delivery devices.
 Participants will have the rare opportunity to try out real BGL testing, experience live CGM demonstrations, and compare how different devices work in everyday patient scenarios.
 Whether you're new to these technologies or looking to refresh your skills, you'll leave feeling confident, informed, and ready to support your patients with up‑to‑date, practical knowledge.
 Learning Objectives 1.
 Describe the role of blood glucose levels (BGLs) in diabetes management.
 2. Compare traditional BGL monitoring and continuous glucose monitoring (CGM) systems.
 3. Demonstrate correct technique for using standard BGL meters and interpreting readings.
 4. Explain CGM features, sensor insertion, data capture, alarms, and trend interpretation.
 5. Compare the practical and clinical differences between BGL and CGM monitoring approaches.
-6. Discuss insulin delivery technologies.
 Competency Standards (2016): 1.6, 3.2, 3.3, 3.5, 3.6

 Speaker